 To prepare this hands-on matching game, I first printed out all of the leprechaun and letter cards (below).
 I laminated them to keep them sturdy so that I could use them multiple times.

-This beginning sound match is a simple, fun way to work on mastering beginning sounds as well as matching them to their written letter.
+This match game is a simple, fun way to work on mastering beginning sounds as well as matching them to their written letter.
 I used this game with a small group of students, but you could use it in an independent literacy center as well.

 First, we spread out the alphabet shamrocks so that we could see all of the letters.
 I had my kids sort them from A-Z to get in some alphabet practice and ABC ordering too!
 Then, we placed the leprechaun cards face down in a pile.